driaug/ps-mass-rename/readme.md

 ## Get-Help

 Before using this script, make sure you understand its functionality .
-You can find a: description, list of parameters and examples via the built-in command `Get-Help .\rename.ps1`.
+You can find a: description, list of parameters and examples via the built-in command `Get-Help .\rename.ps1` or [join the support server](https://discord.gg/nwpnt8B).

 ## -path